This is the multi-page printable view of this section. Click here to print.

 Contacting Support

-You can contact us by submitting a ticket from within the Samurai MDR application.
+You can contact us by submitting a ticket from within the Samurai MDR portal.
 We will get back to you in accordance with our Support Policy.

 General Tickets

-Submit a ticket from the Samurai MDR application:
+Submit a ticket from the Samurai MDR portal:

-1. Ensure you are signed in to the Samurai MDR application
+1. Ensure you are signed in to the Samurai MDR portal

 2. From the main menu at the top left click General Tickets